-Section 9.1 Every employee shall be allowed to review the contents of his or her personnel file at all reasonable times upon written request.
-Memoranda clarifying and explaining alleged inaccuracies of any document in his or her file may be added to the file by the respective employee.

-Section 9.2 An employee shall be promptly notified in writing of all new nonadministrative material placed in his or her personnel file.
-Upon the employee's request, he or she shall receive a copy of any documents contained in his or her personnel file.

-Section 9.3 No anonymous material or unsubstantiated allegations of any type shall be included in the employee's official personnel file.

-Section 9.4 Personnel files are public records and are controlled by the Public Records Act.
-The Employer will only allow inspection as provided by law.

-Section 9.5 If an unfavorable statement or notation is in the file, an Employee will have the right to submit a statement of rebuttal or explanation that will be placed in his file.
+- Section 9.1 Every employee shall be allowed to review the contents of his or her personnel file at all reasonable times upon written request.
+Memoranda clarifying and explaining alleged inaccuracies of any document in his or her file may be added to the file by the respective employee. - Section 9.2 An employee shall be promptly notified in writing of all new non-administrative material placed in his or her personnel file.
+Upon the employee's request, he or she shall receive a copy of any documents contained in his or her personnel file. - Section 9.3 No anonymous material or unsubstantiated allegations of any type shall be included in the employee's official personnel file. - Section 9.4 Personnel files are public records and are controlled by the Public Records Act.
+The Employer will only allow inspection as provided by law. - Section 9.5 If an unfavorable statement or notation is in the file, an Employee will have the right to submit a statement of rebuttal or explanation that will be placed in his or her file - Section 9.6 Disciplinary records will be retained in files in accordance with the Ohio Public Records laws.
+Discipline resulting in no more than a verbal warning shall cease to have force and effect after one (1) year of continuous full-time employment without discipline.
+Discipline resulting in no more than a written warning shall cease to have force and effect after two (2) years of continuous full-time employment without discipline.
+Discipline resulting in a suspension shall cease to have force and effect after three (3) years of continuous full-time employment without discipline.